Ayodimeji1/schoolmanagementsystem/README.md

 # School Management System

-## Introduction
+## Overview

-The School Management System is a comprehensive web-based platform designed to manage school operations, including user management, class scheduling, and data handling.
-This project leverages Django for the backend and includes extensive static assets and configurations for frontend support.
+The School Management System project is a comprehensive web-based platform designed to manage school operations, including user management, class scheduling, and data handling.
+This project use Django for the backend and includes extensive static assets and configurations for frontend support.

 ## Table of Contents